Barski-lab/cwl-airflow/README.md

   ```

   `--user` - optional parameter to install all the packages into your *HOME* directory instead of the system Python
   directories.
+It will be helpgul if you don't have enough permissions to install new Python packages.
-You might need to update your *PATH* variable in order to have access to the installed packages (an easy
+  You might also need to update your *PATH* variable in order to have access to the installed packages (an easy
   way to do it is described in [Troubleshooting](#troubleshooting) section).
   If installing on macOS brewed Python `--user` **should not** be used (explained [here](https://docs.brew.sh/Homebrew-and-Python))